Our research is editorially independent but we may earn a commission for purchases made through our links.

 The crystal clear waters of Lake Tahoe offer unparalleled opportunities for all types of water sports, but its spectacular natural beauty is arguably best appreciated through silent, non-motorized sports.
 In addition to kayaking and other options is paddleboarding.
 The North Shore is ideal, with its typically calm, glassy waters – in fact, you can see as far down as 70 feet on some mornings.
 Exploring any spot along the nearly 75-mile shoreline by board offers an intimate experience that other types of watercraft just can’t match.
-Go in the morning or early evening, when the lake at its flattest and winds are typically light, especially if you’re a beginner.
-There are a number of beaches where you can rent stand up paddleboards, including Kings Beach on the north side, Meeks Bay on the west side and El Dorado Beach on the south side.
+Go in the morning or early evening, when the lake is at its flattest and winds are typically light, especially if you’re a beginner.
+There are a number of beaches where you can rent stand-up paddleboards, including Kings Beach on the north side, Meeks Bay on the west side, and El Dorado Beach on the south side.

 In addition to playing out on the water, you’ll want to get at and explore the land.
 If you’ve taken the gondola, you have a good idea as to what awaits.
 The Lake Tahoe region is famous for its impressive views all around the shoreline and in the surrounding mountains.
 By hiking to the top of Mount Tallac, you’ll get views of Fallen Leaf Lake, Cascade Lake, Desolation Wilderness, and South Lake Tahoe, and from the top of Mount Rose, Reno, Carson City, the Washoe Valley and all of Lake Tahoe comes into view.
 Other popular treks include the Emerald Bay Trail, Glacier Meadow Loop, Squaw Valley Trail, and the well-known Tahoe Rim Trail.